How It Works

 Domain ownership verification

 Claim any domain through the API, publish one DNS TXT record, and only your account can create webhooks on it.
-Or use our public shared domains — no verification required.
+You can also use one of our shared public domains without verification.

 Per-webhook rate limiting